 You Don’t Have To Check All The Boxes

 Finding a good curriculum can be both wonderful and terrible.
 It’s great to find what helps your kids.
 It’s also far too easy to let a good curriculum take control.
 Here’s another way of looking at it.
 Are you the master of your curriculum, or a slave to it?

 When we become a slave to our curriculum we feel the need to check all the boxes.
 To do ‘all the things’, even when they don’t work for us.
 Our first few years we were using a great curriculum, but I became completely overwhelmed trying to make sure we did every activity for every lesson.
 It made us all miserable.

 What’s worse was that I pushed us to do school when we shouldn’t have.
 We struggled to do lessons at Christmas when we were busy and just wanted to enjoy ourselves.
 I made us push through lessons when we were sick so we didn’t ‘fall behind’.
 I even gave into the pressure to cover every single subject possible so my kids wouldn’t have ‘gaps’ in their education.
 I was the furthest thing from ‘flexible’.
 Don’t fall for this.
 It’s a trap!

 Take Back Control!

-If you’re feeling overwhelmed it’s time to create a much more relaxed homeschool plan.
+If you’re feeling overwhelmed it’s time to create a much more flexible and relaxed homeschool plan.
 Stop trying to do everything for school.
 Take back control and become the master of your curriculum!
 Choose which subjects and activities are important to YOU.
 Pro tip- they can’t all be important subjects to cover.
 Otherwise you’ll be right back to feeling overwhelmed.
 You’re going to have to pick and choose carefully.
 Choose THREE subjects that are most important to you .
 Everything else is extra that you fit in when and how you can.

-If you want some extra help making a new plan, click here to buy the Relaxed Homeschool Planning Guide.
+If you want some extra help making a new plan, buy the Relaxed Homeschool Planning Guide.